Voting With Your Dollar:

 - While this type of “support” may feel microscopic, voting responsibly with your dollars is something that can be done every day.
-How often are our elections?
+How empowering is that?!
+I mean how often is there an election day?
 Even on a local level?

 - Lastly, whether you buy this “practice” or not, you are still participating.
 You are still making purchases aren’t you?
 Whether you choose to participate in more considerately discerning who you are spending your dollars with, those spent dollars are still supporting someone (and their values)!